Subcarpathian Agglomeration Railway

-Podkarpacka Kolej Aglomeracyjna (Subcarpathian Agglomeration Railways) – regional railway system, connecting Rzeszów's residential areas with the Rzeszów Główny railway station, and providing rail connections to Rzeszów–Jasionka Airport, and the nearest towns: Strzyżów, Przeworsk, Dębica, and Kolbuszowa.
+The Subcarpathian Agglomeration Railway (Podkarpacka Kolej Aglomeracyjna) is a regional railway system, connecting Rzeszów's residential areas with the Rzeszów Główny railway station, and providing rail connections to Rzeszów–Jasionka Airport, and the nearest towns: Strzyżów, Przeworsk, Dębica, and Kolbuszowa.
 The connections are operated by Polregio.

 For the needs of PKA, railway line no. 626 connecting Rzeszów–Jasionka Airport with railway line no. 71 and several railway stops were built.

-Podkarpacka Kolej Aglomeracyjna launched its services on January 1, 2021.
+The Subcarpathian Agglomeration Railway launched its services on January 1, 2021.

 The network was established so that regional centres within Subcarpathian Voivodeship can be connected to the capital Rzeszów with all-day two-way frequent services, complementing Polregio services.